 In time, assertiveness becomes a habit.
 Start with the small stuff, and you will be more ready when bigger challenges are presented (Williams, 2020).

 Helpful do’s of assertive behavior

-Trying to be assertive is not always the same as being assertive.
+Trying to seem assertive is not always the same as being assertive.
 Without realizing it, you may be displaying aggression.

 The following prompts help you reflect on what being assertive means (modified from Williams, 2020; Shaw, 2020):